Chatham Center Chicago

 - Installation of a Boom Box (Fall 2017); and

 - Mid-Century Commercial District (upcoming).

-During the summer 2017, Chicago Neighborhoods NOW and Retail Thrive Zone business and property owners along the retail corridor began collectively receiving >$1 ¼ million grants to improve their commercial properties and lower taxes for up to ten years.
-Awardees will comply with the Commercial Design Guidelines for Downtown Chatham.
+During the summer of 2017, Chicago Neighborhoods NOW and Retail Thrive Zone business and property owners along the retail corridor began collectively receiving >$1 ¼ million grants to improve their commercial properties and lower taxes for up to ten years.
+Awardees will comply with the Commercial Design Guidelines for Chatham Center Chicago.
 These beneficiaries include: